Transfer of credits for communication and language studies

 The foreign language studies (4 cr) required for degrees can be substituted with:

-• Language studies equivalent to the compulsory courses in the foreign language included in a previous Finnish university degree (complete or incomplete degree).
+• Language studies equivalent to the compulsory courses in the foreign language included in a previous Finnish higher education degree (complete or incomplete degree).
 NB!
 In case the foreign language studies in a previous degree has consisted of several compulsory courses, all these courses must be completed for complete substitution.
 Partial substitution is also possible.

 • Subject studies in the English, Spanish, Italian, French, German or Russian language completed at an institution of higher education in Finland or abroad (the completed studies must be language skills studies, not studies in phonetics, phonology, text analysis, etc.).
-At least 5 credits of studies must be completed.
+At least 4 credits of studies must be completed.

 • Equivalent (level, content, scope) language studies completed during an international exchange